timbroder/timbroder.com/source/_posts/2015-07-28-recent-omnifocus-reading.markdown

 layout: post
 title: Recent Omnifocus Reading and things I want to try
 date: 2015-07-28 15:56
-draft: true
 ---

 I've been doing some reading on Omnifocus over the past few days.
 I've also purchases David Allen's new [GTD Book](http://amzn.to/1IDjHqq "GTD Book").
-Below are pieces of interest that I've found along with brief commentary on things I want to try
+Below are pieces of interest that I've found along with brief commentary on things I want to try.

+I use Omnifocus heavily for both [iOS](http://apple.co/1CHgCmI "iOS") and [Mac](http://apple.co/1euWetx "Mac")

 ## [A New Strategy for the Omnifocus Widget](http://tekside.net/gtdjedi/2015/6/14/a-new-strategy-for-the-omnifocus-widget)